-I know I also used to be the girl that would text you all day.
+I also used to be the girl who would text you all day.
 And tell you every detail of my life and every thought in my brain.
 I would ask for your advice about every detail of my life.
 And I would ask you what you were making for dinner.
-Then show up at your door asking if you wanted to go and get your nails done.
+Then show up at your door asking if you want to go and get your nails done.
 And you would always say yes!

 But it’s been a while since we’ve done those things.
-Yet you’re still the person I think of when my nails look like they’re in need of some love.
+Yet you’re still the person I think of when my nails look like they need some love.
 And you’re still the first girl I think of to text when I’m not distracted by a baby in my arms or a toddler at my feet.
 I promise.

-Remember, I was the girl that said that we can’t ever settle down?
+Remember, I was the girl who said we can’t ever settle down?

 And that we have to stay adventurous.
-I would tell you all the reasons that we can’t stop being spontaneous and all the reasons why staying in is boring when you would tell me you didn’t want to go out.
+I would tell you why we can’t stop being spontaneous and why staying in is boring when you told me you didn’t want to go out.
 You always went along with my antics and I still love you for it.
 I laugh when I think about some of those nights.
-And the girl that I was once was.
+And the girl that I once was.

 Even though everything has changed, you’re still there.

 Despite all the crazy changes in our lives, there you are to check on me.
 And love on me.
-And text me still.
-Even when it takes me several days to text back.
+And text me still, even when it takes me several days to text back.
 You are there to invite me out even after I say no three times in a row.
 You still keep asking until I say yes.
-And for that, I just have to thank you.
+And for that, I have to thank you.

-Because you give me what I need in a time that I’m not able to be who I once was.
+Because you give me what I need at a time when I’m not able to be who I once was.
 And you don’t judge me or get mad now that being a mom has made me distant.
 You just love me through it all.
-And I want you to know, that I’m sorry my style of living has changed.
-But my love for you has not.
+And I want you to know that I’m sorry my style of living has changed but that my love for you has not.